Latest insights

 The permission map every production agent needs before it calls a tool

-Tool-using agents need an explicit map of what they can read, write, mutate, escalate, and never touch.May 12, 2026
+Tool-using agents need an explicit map of what they can read, write, mutate, escalate, and never touch — decided before the build, not during an incident.May 12, 2026

 RAG does not start with embeddings.
 It starts with answerability.